livz/livz.github.io/_posts/2018-05-18-UnderTheWire-Trebek.md

 5/11/2017 6:26:08 PM          4720 Information      A user account was created....
 ```

-Next, let's see the full message:
+Next, let's see the full message corresponding to the event:

 ```posh
 PS C:\Users\trebek11\Documents> Get-WinEvent -Path ..\Desktop\Logs\Security.evtx | where {$_.Id -Eq 4720 -AND $_.TimeCreated -ge $startDate -AND $_.TimeCreated -lt $startDate.AddMinutes(1)} | Format-List -Property Message